Arizona Wildcats men's basketball: Later seasons, 2021 post-season ban, 2017−2018 NCAA sanctions under Miller (2018−2021)

-Following 88–74 victory over Colorado, the Wildcats' announced a Self-Imposed one-year postseason ban, which included the 2021 Pac-12 tournament.
+Following 88–74 victory over Colorado, the Wildcats announced a Self-Imposed one-year postseason ban, which included the 2021 Pac-12 tournament.

-On February 20, Sean Miller would win his 300th game at Arizona in only his 408th, 3rd fastest for any coach at any Pac-12 school by defeating the #17 USC Trojans by a score of 81–72.
-During the halftime of match up against Washington, Arizona would induct former players Ernie McCray (1958–60) & Al Fleming (1972–76) as the 26th & 27th members of the program's Ring of Honor.
-Arizona would end the season with an overall record of 17–9 overall and finish 5th in the conference at 11–9 but because of their self-imposed ban would not participate in the conference tournament.
+On February 20, Sean Miller won his 300th game at Arizona in only his 408th, 3rd fastest for any coach at any Pac-12 school by defeating the #17 USC Trojans by a score of 81–72.
+During the halftime of match up against Washington, Arizona inducted former players Ernie McCray (1958–60) and Al Fleming (1972–76) as the 26th and 27th members of the program's Ring of Honor.
+Arizona ended the season with an overall record of 17–9 overall and finished 5th in the conference at 11–9 but, because of their self-imposed ban, did not participate in the conference tournament.
 Many bracketologists stated that Arizona would have been an NCAA tournament team if not for the self-imposed ban.

 In March 2021, a Notice of Allegations from the NCAA, originally issued in October 2020 at the conclusion of the NCAA's initial investigation, was released to the media by the university after a lawsuit was filed by ESPN; the school received five Level I violations, considered the NCAA's most serious, one specifically against Miller for failing to monitor his assistant coaches accused of academic misconduct and other rules violations.
 None of the allegations included anything regarding former player Deandre Ayton.

 On April 7, 2021, Arizona fired Sean Miller after 12 years.
-Miller at the time had finished his coaching career with an overall record of 302–109, five regular–season Pac-12 championships, three conference tournament titles & seven NCAA appearances.
-His 302 wins were the 3rd most in school history.
-The NCAA along with the IARP would vacate 32 wins from the 2016–17 season and 18 wins from the 2017–18 season, for a total of 50 wins.
-It would bring his all-time record to 252–109 and his 252 wins would remain the 3rd most in school history.
+Miller at the time had finished his coaching career with an overall record of 302–109, five regular–season Pac-12 championships, three conference tournament titles and seven NCAA appearances.
+His 302 wins were the third most in school history.
+The NCAA along with the IARP vacated 32 wins from the 2016–17 season and 18 wins from the 2017–18 season, for a total of 50 wins.
+This brought his all-time record to 252–109, and his 252 wins remained the third most in school history.